ednieuw/ESP32-C3-Clock-and-more/README.md

 <tr>
 <td><span class="auto-style10">To control the light intensity three parameters
 can be set.</span><br class="auto-style10" />
-<span class="auto-style10">The values ranges between 0 and 255</span><br class="auto-style10" />
+<span class="auto-style10">The values ranges between 0 and 255.</span><br class="auto-style10" />
 <span class="auto-style10">The minimal light intensity is to avoid that the
-display turns completely off when it is dark.
-It also prevents flickering when the input value are very low. </span><br class="auto-style10" />
+display turns completely off when it is dark. <br />
+It also prevents flickering when the input value are very low, like 2 and 3 bits. </span><br class="auto-style10" />
 <span class="auto-style10">Values ranging between 5 and 20 are suggested.
 When
 no LDR is attached the Min value can be set to 255.<br />
 The maximum light intensity is 255 bits for 100% intensity. </span>